Narrativa’s automated content and Google’s search algorithm

 How does Google identify automated content?

-Text generated by language models, such as GPT-3 (a language model developed by OpenAI that learns from existing text and provides various ways of composing sentences), are statistically predictable.
-That is to say, when writing several articles, a model will always use the most statistically probable words when given a text prompt.
+Text generated by language models, such as GPT-4 (a language model developed by OpenAI), are statistically predictable.
+When writing several articles, a model will always use the most statistically probable words when given a text prompt.

-However, human-generated text creates unexpected words (or in other words, less predictable words) because humans are more creative.
-And creativity is not one of the strengths of regular language models.
-Although it’s true that the creative capacity of the models is often put to the test, the results are not fully satisfactory.
+Human-generated text creates unexpected words because humans are more creative.
+Creativity is not one of the strengths of regular language models.
 GPT-like models tend to go off track and generate text that is not consistent with reality.

-Now the question for Google is not “Should we ban AI-generated content?”
-Instead, it is “What should we do with AI-generated content?”
+The question is no longer “Should we ban AI-generated content?” but rather “What should we do with AI-generated content?”

-The new guidelines are as follows: users aiming for a good position on Google Search should strive to create original, high-quality content targeted at people, a task that we at Narrativa are already undertaking.
+The new guidelines state that users aiming for a good position on Google Search should create original, high-quality content targeted at people.
+This is exactly what we do at Narrativa:

 - The proper use of AI or automation does not violate Google’s guidelines.